cfengine/documentation/examples/tutorials/write-cfengine-policy.markdown

 directory.
 The default policy entry is a file called `promises.cf`.
 In this file you normally reference bundles and other policy files.

-## Bundles, Promise types, and Classes oh my!
+## Bundles, promise types, and classes oh my!

 These concepts are core to CFEngine so they are covered in brief here.
 For more detailed information see the Language concepts section of the Reference manual.